mem3nto0/DLRN_App/README.md

 # Protocol

-To use DLRN app, please follow this  protocol:
+To use DLRN app, please follow this  protocol.

-1) clone the GitHub page using: git clone git@github.com:mem3nto0/DLRN_App.git or download all the files in the repository.
-It can take a few minutes due to the large files.
+1)start with cloning the repository or download all the files in the repository.

+     git clone git@github.com:mem3nto0/DLRN_App.git

-3) unzip the pre-trained model files
+2)unzip the pre-trained model files
-4) start the GUI using the command "python3 DLRN_GUI.py" in the prompt or using VScode.
+3)start the GUI using the command "python3 DLRN_GUI.py" in the prompt or using VScode.

 After these three steps, a Graphic window will open and a few options can be selected: